bpesquet/mlcourse/notes/supervised_learning_principles/README.md

        \ \vdots & \vdots & \ddots & \vdots \\
        \ y^{(m)}_1 & y^{(m)}_2 & \cdots & y^{(m)}_K
      \end{bmatrix} \in \mathbb{R}^{m \times K}$$

 ---

+### Tensors

+The core data structure of Machine Learning, a **tensor** is a multidimensional array of primitive values sharing the same type (most often numerical).
+For example, inputs and target matrices are stored as tensors in program memory.

+- A tensor’s dimension is also called an *axis*.
+- A tensor’s *rank* is its number of axes.
+- A tensor’s *shape* describes the number of values along each axis.

+> A *scalar* is a rank 0 (0D) tensor, a *vector* a rank 1 (1D) tensor and a *matrix* is a rank 2 (2D) tensor.

+---